open-component-model/ocm-k8s-toolkit/docs/adr/Replication-ADR.md

 Note that:
 * config type 'transport.ocm.config.ocm.software' would need to be extended to support more command line options
 * same question applies to uploader configuratio
+* `--lookup` seems to be a special case.
+A solution could be to introduce a possibility to specify several source OCMRepository objects.

 Proposed solution:
 * ..., because...